 Numeracy Skill And The Communication, Comprehension, and Use Of Risk-Benefit Information – 2007 [US]

-Low numeracy skills, an element of poor health literacy, is associated with the comprehension and use of important health information.
-In this paper, Peters et al (2007), review the literature on numeracy as a concept, examine why numeric skill is important to health care decisions, what the best practices are for the presentation of numeric health information this literature and what strategies can be used to help less numerate people act more effectively and take charge of their health.
+Numeracy skills are an important aspect of health literacy.
+In this paper Peters et al (2007) review the literature on numeracy as a concept, examine why numeracy skills are important to health care decision-making, what the best practices are for the presentation of numeric health information and what strategies can be used to help less numerate people act more effectively and take charge of their health.

 Do rehabilitation professionals need to consider their clients’ health literary for effective practice?
 [Can]

 Rehabilitation professionals are often uniformed about and neglect health literacy in their interventions.
 Levasseur and Carrier (2010) reviewed the scientific and grey literature on health, rehabilitation and health promotion with the objective of determining the importance of integrating health literacy into rehabilitation practice.
 The authors found that all papers addressing both health literacy and rehabilitation specifically mentioned that rehabilitation professionals need to consider their clients’ health literacy.
 The effectiveness of rehabilitation interventions and clients’ long-term health might depend on various factors, including health literacy.
 Levasseur and Carrier (2010) recommend that rehabilitation professionals be aware of the importance of health literacy and intervene to improve it.
 The challenge is now to better understand how health literacy influences the effectiveness of rehabilitation and health outcomes.

 Integrating health literacy into occupational therapy: findings from a scoping review [Can]